Franck115/NTM-Assembly/README.md

 # Step 1
-The first step of trycycler consist of generating multiple assemblies. firstly, the quality control reads are subsamsample into different read set using the trycycler subsample command:
+The first step of trycycler consist of generating multiple assemblies. firstly, the quality control reads are subsamsample into different read set using the trycycler subsample command. this is done in order to have multiple read subsets of the genome independent of each other

 ```bash
 trycycler subsample --reads reads.fastq --out_dir read_subsets
 ```
 when done, the reads subsets will be found under the directory "read_subsets"

-The second step consist of assembling the read subsets with the various assemblers and moving the output into    new folder named assemblies.
+The second step consist of assembling the read subsets with the various assemblers in order to produce multiple assemblies independent to each other.

 ## Assembly using flye
 ```bash